Dr. Edna B. McKenzie Pittsburgh Branch of ASALH

 Welcome to the Dr. Edna B. McKenzie Pittsburgh Branch of ASALH

 It is our pleasure to welcome you to the Dr. Edna B. McKenzie Pittsburgh Branch of ASALH, the Association for the Study of African American Life and History, established in 1915 by Carter G. Woodson.
+Here you can join the ranks of thousands of other members and experience the richness of the ASALH organization, activities and events, and how we labor in the service of Black people and all humanity.

 Feel free to contact us with any questions you have about the organization, our ongoing work, or membership.